 How to winterize a pond - a simple step-by-step guide

 Wintering the garden is a must for enjoying a beautiful oasis in your yard next spring.
-In a few steps we will show you how to take care of your water oasis.
+In a few steps we will show you how to take care of your water oasis.1.
+Clean out the pond.
+Remove any dead plants and leaves.
+Rotting foliage will produce gases in the water underneath the ice that can be fatal to fish.

 2. Remove plants.
 Move the plants to deeper water, at least 45 cm to keep them from freezing.
 If the pond freezes entirely, remove the plants and store them indoors for the winter.